Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

        pit# csi pit validate --network
        ```

-1. Copy the service config files generated earlier by `csi config init` for DNSMasq, Metal
+1. Copy the service configuration files generated earlier by `csi config init` for DNSMasq, Metal
-   Basecamp (cloud-init), and Conman.
+   Basecamp (cloud-init), and ConMan.

     1. Copy files (files only, `-r` is expressly not used).